Super Bowl-bound Eagles are built around QB Jalen Hurts

 Did someone say steal?
 Roseman outmaneuvered the Titans during the 2022 draft when he engineered a deal to get wide receiver A.J.
 Brown.

-Upset with his contract in Tennessee, the Eagles sent two draft picks to the Titans for Brown and immediately gave him a $100 million, four-year deal with $57 million guaranteed.
-Brown was worth the price and his playmaking ability has only brought out the best in Hurts’ playmaking.
+With Brown upset with his contract in Tennessee, the Eagles sent two draft picks to the Titans and immediately gave the wide receiver a $100 million, four-year deal with $57 million guaranteed.
+Brown was worth the price and his playmaking ability has only brought out the best in Hurts.
 The two are close friends and their chemistry is evident on the field.

 He had 155 yards receiving in his Eagles debut and kept on rolling all the way to 88 catches for 1,496 yards and 11 touchdowns in the regular season.
 He topped Mike Quick’s 1,409 yards in 1983 for the Eagles’ single-season high.